TeachBooks/Sphinx-TUDelft-theme/README.md

 This extension applies styling changes, e.g. using specific fonts, and adding particular colours for admonitions.
 You can see how the TU Delft theme looks like applied in this [example book](http://teachbooks.io/TU-Delft-Theme-Example/).

+This extension also automatically sets the Delft University of Technology logo (unless specified otherwise).

 ## Installation
 To install the Sphinx-Image-Inverter, follow these steps: